wp-plugins/gwolle-gb/readme.txt

 = I enabled the CAPTCHA, but I don't see it in the form. =

+The CAPTCHA uses the one provided by the [Really Simple Captcha plugin](https://wordpress.org/plugins/really-simple-captcha/).
+Please install and activate that plugin.

-It could be that the plugin has no write permission in the /tmp folder of the Really Simple Captcha plugin.
+If it still doesn't show, it could be that the plugin has no write permission in the /tmp folder of the Really Simple Captcha plugin.
 Please fix this in your install.

 = I don't see the labels in the form. =